Symphony No. 5 (Beethoven): I. Allegro con brio

 The first movement opens with the four-note motif discussed above, one of the most famous motifs in Western music.
 There is considerable debate among conductors as to the manner of playing the four opening bars.
 Some conductors take it in strict allegro tempo; others take the liberty of a weighty treatment, playing the motif in a much slower and more stately tempo; yet others take the motif molto ritardando.

 The first movement is in the traditional sonata form that Beethoven inherited from his Classical predecessors, such as Haydn and Mozart (in which the main ideas that are introduced in the first few pages undergo elaborate development through many keys, with a dramatic return to the opening section—the recapitulation—about three-quarters of the way through).
 It starts out with two dramatic fortissimo phrases, the famous motif, commanding the listener's attention.
 Following the first four bars, Beethoven uses imitations and sequences to expand the theme, these pithy imitations tumbling over each other with such rhythmic regularity that they appear to form a single, flowing melody.
 Shortly after, a very short fortissimo bridge, played by the horns, takes place before a second theme is introduced.
 This second theme is in E♭ major, the relative major, and it is more lyrical, written piano and featuring the four-note motif in the string accompaniment.
 The codetta is again based on the four-note motif.
 The development section follows, including the bridge.
 During the recapitulation, there is a brief solo passage for oboe in quasi-improvisatory style, and the movement ends with a massive coda.

+A typical performance of this movement lasts approximately 7 to 8 minutes.

 II.
 Andante con moto

 The second movement, in A♭ major, the subdominant key of C minor's relative key (E♭ major), is a lyrical work in double variation form, which means that two themes are presented and varied in alternation.
 Following the variations there is a long coda.

 The movement opens with an announcement of its theme, a melody in unison by violas and cellos, with accompaniment by the double basses.
 A second theme soon follows, with a harmony provided by clarinets, bassoons, and violins, with a triplet arpeggio in the violas and bass.
 A variation of the first theme reasserts itself.
 This is followed up by a third theme, thirty-second notes in the violas and cellos with a counterphrase running in the flute, oboe, and bassoon.
 Following an interlude, the whole orchestra participates in a fortissimo, leading to a series of crescendos and a coda to close the movement.

+A typical performance of this movement lasts approximately 8 to 11 minutes.